jsteenkamp/orbital-site/pages/quote/quotes-wisdom-learning.md

 Taking ownership is the most effective way to get what you want - *Edmond Lau*

-Arbitrary deadlins destory predictability.
+Arbitrary deadlines destory predictability.
 Market driven deadlines with continuous delivery enable predictability.  - *@duarte_vasco #NoEstimates*

 Use exploratory coding and prototyping to understand the landscape, not flawed estimation based on assumptions.

 Software Uncertainty Principle: If you know what's in it, you don't know when it will ship.
 If you know when it will ship, you don't know what's in it.

 You’re a staff engineer if you’re making a whole team better than it would be otherwise.
 You’re a principal engineer if you’re making the whole company better than it would be otherwise.
 And you’re distinguished if you’re improving the industry.  - *Mark Hedlund, Etsy*

+Development is not about a squence of sprints, we need to have time to think about what we are actually building - *@anatolyz*

+Done is a decision, not a definition.

+Development is not about a sequence of sprints.
+We need to have time to think about what we are atually building. - *@anatolyz*

+Agile is about having the right people.
+Scrum is what happens when the wrong people bring their process.

+Simplicity is a prerequisite for reliability - *Edsger Dijkstra*